English Nederlands

 Advancing Healthy Weight and Oral Health: WP1 and WP6 Welcome Oral Hygiene Students from Inholland

 As part of the MetaHealth project and within the framework of the Minor MetaHealth, WP1 and WP6 are pleased to welcome Oral Hygiene students from Inholland University of Applied Sciences.
-These students will conduct research on innovative approaches to promoting both oral health and overall well-being, with a focus on families with lower socioeconomic status (SES).

 Read more